Tanakiin/Tanakiin/README.md

 ## About Me

-- I am currently a Senior studying Computer Engineering focusing on a concentration in Software Systems at Michigan State University
+- I am currently a Senior studying Computer Engineering focusing on a concentration in Software Systems.
-- I enjoy coding, working out, gaming and drawing
-- I constantly strive to broaden my knowledge on new technologies
-- I am open to collaboration and opportunities to discuss and learn more about the ever-growing field of technology.
+- I like making tools that help solve simple problems and aid in quality of life.

 ## Coding Experience